Noon: 22nd Century

 Noon: 22nd Century (Полдень.
-XXII век) is a 1961 science fiction book by Arkady and Boris Strugatsky, expanded in 1962 and further in 1967, translated into English in 1978.
-It is sometimes considered an episodic novel, collection of linked short stories or a fix-up as some parts had been published previously as independent short stories.
-It relates several stories of the 22nd century, while providing the background "feeling" for the style of life which gave birth to the Noon Universe.
+XXII век) is a 1961 science fiction book by Arkady and Boris Strugatsky that was expanded in 1962 and further in 1967 and translated into English in 1978.
+It is sometimes considered an episodic novel, a collection of linked short stories or a fix-up since some parts had been published as independent short stories.
+The novel relates several stories of the 22nd century and provides the background "feeling" for the style of life which gave birth to the Noon Universe.

-The title was chosen by the authors as a polemic of the postapocalyptic Daybreak: 2250 AD by Andre Norton.
+The title was chosen by the authors to imitate the postapocalyptic Daybreak: 2250 AD by Andre Norton.
 The Noon Universe has been given its name by the fans after this book.

 Plot summary

 The book is a collection of short stories describing various aspects of human life on Earth in the 22nd century.
-The plots of the stories are not closely connected, but they feature a shared set of characters.
-The most commonly recurring characters are Evgeny Slavin and Sergei Kondratev, who, as a result of a lengthy journey through interstellar space at near the speed of light, are thrown over a century into the future and must re-integrate into the society of their great-grandchildren.
+The plots of the stories are not closely connected but feature a shared set of characters.
+The most commonly recurring characters are Evgeny Slavin and Sergei Kondratev, who, as a result of a lengthy journey through interstellar space at near the speed of light, are thrown over a century into the future and must reintegrate into the society of their great-grandchildren.

 The book includes the following stories: